CakeDC/search/Docs/Home.md

 Home
 ====

-The **Search** plugin enables developers to quickly implement [the POST-Redirect-GET](Documentation/Post-Redirect-Get.md) pattern.
-And provides you with a paginateable search in any controller.
+The **Search** plugin enables developers to quickly implement the [POST-Redirect-GET](Documentation/Post-Redirect-Get.md) pattern.
+It also provides you with a paginate-able search in any controller.
 It supports simple methods to build search conditions inside models using strict and non-strict comparing, but also allows you to implement any kind of complex type of search conditions.

 Requirements
 ------------

-* CakePHP 2.4+
+* CakePHP 2.5+
 * PHP 5.2.8+

 Documentation